yeokm1/covox-music-player/README.md

 ## Compiling the program

-The system I tested this up to Kubuntu 22.04 LTS but it should work on other distributions as well.
+I tested this up to Kubuntu 22.04 LTS but it should work on other distributions as well.

 ```bash
 sudo apt update